Velorum6/Bannerlord-Ranked-Groupfight/README.md

 ## Features

 Below is a list of all features currently implemented in DAT.

+Note that anything written in ALLCAPS is a parameter.
+If a parameter is contained in `<ANGLEDBRACKETS>`, it is optional and does not *need* to be provided.
+A pipe symbol `|` denotes that the parameter may be either what is to the right or what is to the left of it.

 - Chat Commands
-  - `!me`
-    - Shows the using player their PlayerId.
+  - **Admin Commands** - These commands can only be used by admins.
     - `!playerinfo PLAYERNAME`
       - Shows the PlayerId of any player whose name contains the given `PLAYERNAME`.
 Only available to admins.
       - Note that `PLAYERNAME` does not require an exact match.
 For example, by typing `!playerinfo [DoF]` you can show the PlayerId of any player with the DoF clan tag.
+    - `!heal <PLAYERNAME>`
+      - Heal any player whose name contains the given `PLAYERNAME`.
+If no name is given, all players are healed instead.
+      - Healing in this case means restoring the HP of the player and their mount, restoring ammunition (arrows and bolts, not throwing weapons) and restoring the HP of the players shields.
+    - `!move X Z`
+      - Teleport yourself, moving in the direction you're looking at by `X` meters and up by `Z` meters. `X` and `Z` may be positive, negative or zero but must be whole numbers.
+    - `!tptome <PLAYERNAME>`
+      - Teleports any player whose name contains the given `PLAYERNAME` to your current position.
+If no `PLAYERNAME` is given, all players are teleported.
+    - `!tpmeto PLAYERNAME`
+      - Teleport yourself to the position of a player whose name contains the given `PLAYERNAME`.
+If multiple players names contain the given `PLAYERNAME`, the first one found is used, so be precise.
+    - `!removehorses`
+      - Remove all horses from the scene that do not currently have a rider.
+      - Provided by Doseq - thank you!
+  - **Public Commands** - These commands can be used by every player.
+    - `!me`
+      - Shows the using player their PlayerId.
 - New Configuration Options / Console Commands
   - `dat_add_admin ADMINID` - Add a player id to the list of admins.
 When a player joins the server and their id is on the list, they can use the ingame admin panel and admin chat commands.
     - The player id can be obtained by running `!me` (by the player themselves) or `!playerinfo PLAYERNAME` (by an admin) ingame.